benz-26/Online-Restaurant/README.md

 # Online-Restaurant
-this project was made for final exam web programming practice course
+this project was made for final exam web programming practice course without template from internet